 The administrators are available during school hours to talk with you about the program, your child, and opportunities for parent involvement in the Early Childhood Program.
 Occasionally the administrators may be out of the office.
 During these times, you may leave a message with 1.
-Erin Cole, Early Childhood Administrative Assistant; 2.
-A member of the teaching staff; 3. the Weinstein JCC Receptionist; or 4.
+Erin Cole, Early Childhood Program Supervisor; 2.
+Caroline Clark, Early Childhood Administrative Assistant; 3.
+A member of the teaching staff; 4. the Weinstein JCC Receptionist; or 5.
 On the voice mail system.
 Departmental directors will handle your message promptly.

-Donna Peters:(804) 545-8617 or dpeters@weinsteinjcc.orgLisa Plotkin:(804) 545-8661 or lplotkin@weinsteinjcc.orgBarbara Wise:(804) 545-8616 or bwise@weinsteinjcc.orgErin Cole:(804) 545-8615 or ecole@weinsteinjcc.org
+Donna Peters: (804) 545-8617 or dpeters@weinsteinjcc.org Barbara Wise: (804) 545-8616 or bwise@weinsteinicc.org (804) 545-8615 or ecole@weinsteinjcc.org Erin Cole: Caroline Clark (804) 545-8661 or cclark@weinsteinicc.org